pypa/packaging.python.org/source/key_projects.rst

 ``readme_renderer`` is a library that package developers use to render their user documentation (README) files into HTML from markup languages such as Markdown or reStructuredText.
-Developers call it on its own or via twine, as part of their release management process, to check that their package descriptions will properly display on PyPI.
+Developers call it on its own or via :ref:`twine`, as part of their release management process, to check that their package descriptions will properly display on PyPI.

+.. _setuptools:
+.. _easy_install:

 setuptools
 ==========